htcondor/htcondor/docs/man-pages/condor_findhost.rst

     *r\_expr* is the rank expression evaluated to use as a basis for machine selection. *r\_expr* is a ClassAd expression.
  **-p **\ *centralmanagerhostname*
-    Specify the pool to be searched by giving the central manager’s host name.
+    Specify the pool to be searched by giving the central manager's host name.
 Without this option, the current pool is searched.

 General Remarks